How Much Do Tradesmen Cost in 2025?

 Window Cleaner Hourly Rate

-Window cleaners prefer to charge an average hourly rate of £11 per hour to clean all windows that are accessible to them.
+An average hourly window cleaning rate of £11 per hour is reasonable to clean all windows that are easily accessible.
 The price will depend on your location, as window cleaners in northern areas of the UK may only charge £8 for the hour, while tradesmen in London set a standard rate of £24 an hour.

 Gardener Hourly Rate

-Gardeners tend to do regular maintenance at least once a week during the summer months which involves watering plants, weeding and lawn mowing.
+Gardener prices tend to include regular maintenance at least once a week during the summer months which involves watering plants, weeding and lawn mowing.
 For these services, they charge an average of £27 per hour.
 The hourly rate may lower to £12 per hour for smaller gardens, while large unruly gardens may cost £59 an hour.

 Landscaper Hourly Rate

 Many landscapers prefer to be paid by the hour for jobs such as laying down gravel borders for flowers or installing a water feature.
-They usually charge around £28 per hour, although this can range from £12 per hour for small gardens and up to £111 an hour for bigger gardens.
+They usually charge around £28 per hour for landscaping and design, although this can range from £12 per hour for small gardens and up to £111 an hour for bigger gardens.

 Roofer Hourly Rate